Low-Temperature Friction of Suspended Graphene: Negative friction?: Abstract

 \section{Abstract}

-Using molecular dynamics simulations, we probe a suspended graphene layer by a diamond-like-carbon tip at various temperatures.
-The force acting on the tip in the sliding direction is measured to be negative at liquid-helium temperature.
-This negative force is found to be associated with a spontaneous lateral oscillation of the suspended graphene in favor of a low interface potential corrugation.
-Our hypothesis is that, at low temperature, this oscillation induces an important hidden contribution to the friction force in the lateral direction.
-This functions as a peculiar energy dissipation mechanism at nanoscale.
+Molecular dynamics is used to simulate the sliding of a diamond-like-carbon tip on a suspended graphene layer.
+The average force acting on the tip from the graphene along the sliding direction is measured to be negative at liquid-helium temperature.
+This ``negative'' friction is attributed to a spontaneous transverse oscillation of the suspended graphene according to a corrugation of the potential surface.
+The oscillation induces a transverse force which contributes importantly to the total energy dissipation at 4K.
+These results suggest that, in nanotribology experiments, the friction force should not be considered only to present in the sliding direction, even though there is no net relative displacement along the transverse/lateral direction between the two surfaces in contact.